spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 ## Step 1: Check the Configuration

-Check the configuration of your configMap.yaml and ensure that the spotinst.cluster-identifier is the same as "controllerClusterId" (Cluster Identifier) in the Ocean configuration.
+Check the configuration of your `configMap.yaml` and ensure that the spotinst.cluster-identifier is the same as `controllerClusterId` (Cluster Identifier) in the Ocean configuration.

 To view the controller configmap currently applied to your cluster, run the following command: